rybafish/rybafish.github.io/config.md

 SQL NULL value representation for CSV or Copy

-#### noWordHighlighting
+#### noWordHighlighting, noBracketsHighlighting
 `noWordHighlighting: True`
+`noBracketsHighlighting: True`

-Set this to True to disable word highlighting.
+Set this to True to disable words/brackets highlighting.
 By default words are highlighted on selection.

 #### longdate
 `longdate: True`